HomeAbout UsContact UsISSA Membership

 Managing Editor, Iowa Snowmobiler

-budget surplus in excess of $300 million.
-The news certainly caught the
+surplus in excess of $300 million.
+The news certainly caught the ears of

-ears of snowmobilers in Iowa, and within a week, the ISSA Board of
+snowmobilers in Iowa, and within a week, the ISSA Board of Directors

-Directors approved a resolution requesting funds robbed from the state
+approved a resolution requesting funds robbed from the state snowmobile

 In May of 2002, citing budget shortfalls, the Iowa Legislature de-